Skip to content

 David says:

-“Unless we were to manually keep a spreadsheet of who we spoke to and who replied, we can’t have an easy overview of any metrics for WhatsApp.”
+“Unless we were to manually keep a spreadsheet of who we spoke to and who replied, we can’t have an easy overview of any metrics for the WhatsApp sales funnel.”

 “You have to rely on the feedback from your SDR team - what’s the general feeling?
 Is it working or not?
 Are we getting replies?”